 A regular guest on television, Dany appears frequently on NBC’s “Meet the Press.”
 Her broadcast appearances also include CBS News, CNN, C-Span, and MSNBC.
 She is also a frequent contributor to mainstream outlets, and has been published in The Washington Post, The Wall Street Journal, The New York Times, and The Atlantic, among other outlets.

-is a resident fellow at the American Enterprise Institute and a columnist at The Washington Post, where he writes twice a week on politics, foreign affairs, and domestic policy.
-In 2018, the Post syndicated his column nationally and it was picked up by 178 newspapers, the most successful launch of a new syndicated column in Washington Post history.
+is a senior fellow at the American Enterprise Institute, a Fox News contributor, and a columnist at The Washington Post, where he writes twice a week on politics, foreign affairs, and domestic policy.
+He served as a member of the White House senior staff under President George W. Bush, where he was chief speechwriter to the president.

 Marc served as a member of the White House senior staff under President George W. Bush, where he was chief speechwriter to the president and lead writer on two State of the Union addresses.
 Before that, Marc served as chief speechwriter to Secretary of Defense Donald Rumsfeld.
 His inside account of the CIA’s terrorist interrogation program, “Courting Disaster,” was a top-ten New York Times bestseller.

 Marc is a Fox News contributor and appears several times a week on programs including “The Story with Marth McCallum” and “Special Report with Bret Baier.”
 At AEI, Marc studies and writes about American presidential leadership, US foreign and defense policy issues, and contributes frequently to the AEIdeas blog.